20250730 MAV25 synopsis - Flipbook - Page 52

 In alignment with the Mathematics Position Statement, this

-session will delve into the ‘what’ ‘where’ ‘how’ and ‘why’ of a
+session will delve into the ‘what’, ‘where’, ‘how’ and ‘why’ of a

-we will unpack the elements of learning through the lens
+sequence of learning.
+Together we will unpack the elements

-of cognitive science, the different teaching strategies and
+different teaching strategies and practices embedded within

-teacher.
+classroom teacher.

 Prepare for a jam-packed session that will be valuable for

-teachers and school leaders alike!
+teachers and school leaders alike!Please note that whilst

-Please note that whilst the stories of practice in this session
+the stories of practice in this session are focussed within the

-will also be relevant for primary and specialist settings.
+primary and specialist settings.

 Key takeaways: